nickpoison/astsa/fun_with_astsa/fun_with_astsa.md

-&#x1F4A1; `spec.ic` is similar to `spec.ar` but the option to use BIC instead of AIC is available.
+&#x1F4A1; `spec.ic` (in astsa) is similar to `spec.ar` (in stats) but the option to use BIC instead of AIC is available.
 Also, you can use the script to compare  AIC and BIC for AR fits to the data.

 &#x1F535; Based on BIC after detrending (default is using AIC with `BIC=FALSE`)